Travel the right way.

 Where To Book?

 Unless you get some sort of perk elsewhere or are required by your company to use a travel agent, use the hotel’s website to book.
-You cut out the middleman, usually get a better deal and have direct access to modify/cancel the reservation directly with the property you are staying at.
+Booking this way is not only the smart thing, but you also cut out the middleman, usually get a better deal and have direct access to modify/cancel the reservation directly with the property you are staying at.

 Occasionally the price you see per night isn’t what you’ll end up paying.
 This is especially true if the property is in a very desirable location, a high tourist area, etc. Some things to watch out for are: